sodic/sammock/README.md

 # sammock
 A simple program for generating [SAM](https://samtools.github.io/hts-specs/SAMv1.pdf) alignment files together with their corresponding reference [FASTA](https://en.wikipedia.org/wiki/FASTA_format) files using a visual (and hopefully intuitive) alignment description format.
-It tries to simplify the creation of arbitrary SAM files and make testing easier.
+The goal is to simplify the creation of arbitrary SAM files and make testing easier.

 ## 1. Dependencies
 - Python 3.6+